 It would be great if you could post a sample of these data files and the error

 log that is in the install directory.
 Thanks, Sid

-#2 Updated by Margaret O'Brien almost 16 years ago
+#2 Updated by Margaret O'Brien over 16 years ago

 I put the two data files and the error log in with the metadata at